Newhouse0303/Java_exercise__3/README.md

 }

 ```

-Ideally this constant and the supported shapes would reside in a separate configApp class to make the
+As for general modularity and reusability, the predefined but dynamic values (number of shapes, supported shapes, supported calculations) would live in a different `configApp` making the userInterface totally generic and easy to replace with a graphic UI.
-modifications even easier or it could be modified by the user .
-Then adding a new shape would only require modifying the configApp class and
+Then adding new shapes would only entail updating `configApp`, creating a subclass and appropriate methods.
+The calculations could also
-creating a new subclass with appropriate calculation methods.
+be distributed to different interfaces to add flexibility for prospective, more complex stuff.
+This way the Shape subclasses would mainly hold data, implement suitable interfaces and override the methods accordingly.
 */